 Examples of workplaces where people might suffer from heat stress because of the hot environment created by the process, or restricted spaces are:

 In these industries working in the heat may be the norm.
 For others it will be encountered more irregularly depending on the type of work being done and changes in the working environment, eg seasonal changes in outside air temperature can be a significant contributor to heat stress.

-Firstly, you will need to talk to the workers involved (and their safety representatives), to see whether they are suffering early signs of heat stress.
+Firstly, you should talk to the workers involved (and their safety representatives), to see whether they are suffering early signs of heat stress.
 If it seems likely that there is a problem, you may need to consult with people who are more experienced in determining the risk from hot environments, eg occupational hygienists, nurses or doctors.

 Remove or reduce the sources of heat where possible:

-- Prevent dehydration.
 Working in a hot environment causes sweating which helps keep people cool but means losing vital water that must be replaced.
-Provide cool water in the workplace and encourage workers to drink it frequently in small amounts before, during (this is not possible in some situations eg respiratory protective quipment use or asbestos removal) and after working.
+Provide cool water in the workplace and encourage workers to drink it frequently in small amounts before, during (this is not possible in some situations eg respiratory protective equipment use or asbestos removal) and after working.

 This may help protect workers in certain hot environments.
-Protective clothing or respiratory protective equipment is often required when there will be exposure to some other hazard at work eg asbestos.
-This type of equipment, while protecting from the other hazard, may increase the risk of heat stress.
+Protective clothing or respiratory protective equipment is often provided to protect from a hazard at work eg asbestos.
+This type of equipment, while protecting the employee from this hazard may expose the employee to heat stress.

-- Identify employees who are more susceptible to heat stress either because of an illness/condition or medication that may encourage the early onset of heat stress, eg pregnant women or those with heart conditions.
+Identify employees who are more susceptible to heat stress either because of an illness/condition or medication that may encourage the early onset of heat stress, eg those with heart conditions.

 Advice may be needed from an occupational health professional or medical practitioner.
 Your risk assessment should already address risks to pregnant employees, but you may choose to review it when an employee tells you she is pregnant, to help you decide if you need to do any more to control the risks.